More from MDH

 To improve access to local health and environment data, the Tracking Program developed data on over 17 health and environment topics.
 Local health departments across the state are using these data to identify priorities and measure effectiveness of programs and initiatives.
 The data include interactive maps and charts and custom queries for county and state data for many chronic diseases and their risk factors.

 Local health departments in Minnesota also are using these data to meet national standards for public health accreditation (see Public Health Accreditation Board (PHAB)).
 Accreditation through PHAB is voluntary, however, many local health departments and MDH see it as an important step to improve public health services, and will likely be a factor considered in grants and federal funding proposals.
-For more information, see Minnesota Public Health Data Access and Minnesota Local Health Assessment and Planning.
+For more information, see Minnesota Public Health Data Access and Local Public Health Assessment & Planning.

 Melanoma is the most dangerous form of skin cancer and one of the most rapidly increasing cancers among Minnesotans.
 The incidence of melanoma in Minnesota has doubled since 1988 for both males and females, with a notable increase among young women (20-49 years of age) over the last 15 years.